ahdinosaur/dweb-2018/README.md

 ![the future will be technical](./screenshots/the-future-will-be-technical.png)

+???

+a zine about our solarpunk future

 ---
 class: center, no-margin

 ## guide: [A Praise Chorus](dat://2295a89c2cdfb57ed91b135608627119199d5d834fbaede70a8713b2cedf6fe1/)

 ![a praise chorus](./screenshots/a-praise-chorus.png)

+???

+a zine to describe our decent world

 ---
 class: center, no-margin